matthewrylander/ECE445WasteBinMonitor/Notebooks/Allen Steinberg - allends2/Notebook.md

 4/20/24 - We all met to test the project out a bit more and work on the report a bit.
 We ended up not accomplishing much.

 4/21/24 - Matt and I met around noon to make some final tweaks to the project, record some clips of the functioning project for the extra credit video, and otherwise prepare for the demo tomorrow.
+I also helped to derive an equation to improve how the trash level bars show the level of trash within the can, as shown below.

 ![Image](./Pictures/042124.jpg)